Updated: Sep 6

 An incomparable lifestyle

 The nature of this world is glamorous.
 My rates are higher than average because I like to attract a wealthy client base.
 I am the product of an expensive education and fortunate to have travelled to many unusual and barely accessible destinations in luxury.
 I am a collector of antique furniture, art (and now exquisite lingerie).
 I also have higher than average income in my other business and am fortunate to be very comfortable.Therefore when spending time with clients I like to be accompanied by someone with similar expectations.
-I have found that I tend to get beyond my rates because the clientele I meet with will give me tips, rarely discuss money, send generous vouchers in between bookings or offer to fund real-word projects like my current relocation.
+I have found that I tend to get beyond my rates because the clientele I meet with will give me tips, rarely discuss money, send generous vouchers in between bookings or offer to fund real-world projects like my current relocation.

-This doesn't mean that I am a snob and everything needs to be designer.
+This doesn't mean that I am pretentious and everything needs to be designer.
 Quite the opposite.
 I am understated and elegant and although a luxury hotel is my love language, I favour lesser-known boutique hotels with exceptional decor over the obvious chains.
 I also rarely wear clothing emblazoned with logos.
 To me luxury is quality, heritage, hand-made, ethical and I like a discerning clientele who understand the difference.

 I don't want to look like I am glamourising this lifestyle as it is not for everyone.
 But I am currently reading 'Hustling Verse - An Anthology of Sex Workers Poetry'.
 And in the intro one of the authors wrote "When I was in my late teens I was taught the importance of self-representation.
 An elder told me not to wait for someone else to make me feel seen or heard but to find myself through those feelings of uncertainty and sadness.
 That lesson provided me with an important personal shift, almost jolting me awake to a different way of thinking.
 It also probably explains my incessant need to provide hypervisibility within my work as a writer and filmmaker.
 Since committing to my art, I keep in mind the same question–Why search for myself in failed narratives when I can create my own?"